 Spelling books go home on Wednesday afternoons so parents/carers can see the results, but need to be back in school again by the end of the week.

 On Friday we take home our homework books, and you can also download a copy from this page.
 The homework aims to review and extend the learning that we have been doing in class as well as to prepare the children for next week's learning.
 If your child hasn't completed a week's homework for any reason, please don't worry, but please do bring the book back anyway!
-We don't want homework to become a cause of stress, but we do use to it help us check how well class learning has been understood where possible.
+We don't want homework to become a cause of stress, but we do use to it help us check how well class learning has been understood where possible, and we tuck in class newsletters as well as homework at the end of each week.

-We also take home our Class Newsletter every Friday, summarising what we plan to do in the week ahead (although the plan does sometimes change during the week!).
-If you have any questions about it or would like to talk about what we're learning in more detail, please just ask!
+Our Class Newsletter every Friday, summarising what we plan to do in the week ahead (although the plan does sometimes change during the week!).
+If you have any questions about it or would like to talk about what we're learning in more detail, please just ask.

 We like to hear about what everyone has been doing outside of school, which is why we have 'Show and Tell' every Friday afternoon.
 Everyone in the class a chance to show and/or tell us about something every week, and we're always happy to to hear the 'tell' part even if children forget to bring something to show!